Kanu Nwankwo robbed of N4 million at Russian airport

 The robbery was reported by Russian News Agency, TASS who revealed that Kanu was on his way to Russia from London where the unfortunate incident occurred.

-The report also states that the Super Eagles ex-captain was on his way to Kaliningrad where Nigeria will take on Croatia in their World Cup opener.
+The report also states that the Super Eagles ex-captain was due to play for the FIFA legends team in a World Cup formality match and also attend the World Cup group D fixture between Nigeria and Croatia on Saturday, June 16.

-He reportedly discovered that the money was missing from his baggage when he arrived at the Khrabrovo airport.
+He reportedly was travelling on a British passport and discovered that the money was missing from his baggage when he arrived at the Khrabrovo airport.

-The report also states that Airport staffs have been brought in for questioning as suspects.
+The report also states that a couple of the airport staffs have been brought in for questioning as suspects.

 There has not been an official statement from Kanu or his representatives to confirm or deny the actual events at the time of this report.